OfficeDev/teams-toolkit/packages/sdk/doc/teamsfx.msgraphauthprovider.getaccesstoken.md

 ## Exceptions

-[InternalError](./teamsfx.errorcode.md) when access token is empty or failed to get access token with unknown error.
+[InternalError](./teamsfx.errorcode.md) when get access token failed due to empty token or unknown other problems.

 [TokenExpiredError](./teamsfx.errorcode.md) when SSO token has already expired.

 [UiRequiredError](./teamsfx.errorcode.md) when need user consent to get access token.

-[ServiceError](./teamsfx.errorcode.md) when failed to get access token from simple auth server.
+[ServiceError](./teamsfx.errorcode.md) when failed to get access token from simple auth or AAD server.

 [InvalidParameter](./teamsfx.errorcode.md) when scopes is not a valid string or string array.